AndersDeath/diary2/000-current.md

 # 05 October - Tuesday - Istanbul - 6 day of immigration

 I've done a lot of things today.
 It was really cool.
 In the evening we went to exibitoin of one local artist.
 It was quite interesting.
 At the same time we faced with a problem of payments from Ineco to russia.
 We spent evening in attempts to find way to resolve it.
+Tomorrow we will proceed.
+Also today is te final dau in istanbul when we can just walk.
+Tomorrow we will flight to Egypt and then we will go to Bodrum.